-- (2) When all necessary approvals are obtained, the College will issue a Change Order to the Contract associated with a duly authorized Change Directive within a reasonable time period, provided the Contractor fulfills all its obligations in providing complete information as may be required per this Changes in the Work clause.
-Under certain conditions, the College must obtain approval from the Maryland State Board of Public Works prior to issuance of a Change Order.
-Authorized Change Orders to this Contract will be conveyed to the Contractor by the Purchasing Agent of the College.
-Services completed under a Change Directive to this Contract may not be invoiced by the Contractor until issuance of the actual Change Order and shall not be payable before that time. - D. When changes in the work require modification of the contract price and/or time, such modification shall be accomplished using the following procedures: - (1) When unit prices are stated in the Contract or have been subsequently agreed upon, the change in contract price shall be based on the unit prices as applied to the quantity of work approved by the Project Manager. - (2) When unit prices are not applicable, then the modification of the contract price shall be a lump sum price agreed upon by both the Procurement Officer and Contractor.
+(2) When all necessary approvals are obtained, the College will issue a Change Order to the Contract associated with a duly authorized Change Directive within a reasonable time period, provided the Contractor fulfills all its obligations in providing complete

+- D. When changes in the work require modification of the contract price and/or time, such modification shall be accomplished using the following procedures: - (1) When unit prices are stated in the Contract or have been subsequently agreed upon, the change in contract price shall be based on the unit prices as applied to the quantity of work approved by the Project Manager. - (2) When unit prices are not applicable, then the modification of the contract price shall be a lump sum price agreed upon by both the Procurement Officer and Contractor.